hackarada/CountryDirectories/README.md

 CountryDirectories
 =========
- A python code to read a csv file containning list of countries in the wold and creat a folder for each countries under \world
+ A python code to read a csv file containning list of all countries in the world and creat a folder for each countries under \world

 Execution
 =========